United States International Trade Commission.

 (3) The estimated effect that ATPA has had on drug-related crop eradication and crop substitution efforts of beneficiary countries.

-The Commission will submit its report by September 30, 2018.
+The Commission will submit its report by July 31, 2020.
 The initial notice announcing institution of this investigation for the purpose of preparing these reports was published in the Federal Register of March 10, 1994 (59 FR 11308).
-Notice providing opportunity to file written submissions in connection with the seventeenth report was published in the Federal Register of August 23, 2016 (81 FR 57613).
+Notice providing opportunity to file written submissions in connection with the eighteenth report was published in the Federal Register of August 3, 2018 (83 FR 38176).

-The Commission will not include any confidential business information in the report that it sends to the Congress or the President or that it makes available to the public.
-However, all information, including confidential business information, submitted in this investigation may be disclosed to and used: (i) By the Commission, its employees and offices, and contract personnel (a) for developing or maintaining the records of this or a related proceeding, or (b) in internal investigations, audits, reviews, and evaluations relating to the programs, personnel, and operations of the Commission including under 5 U.S.C.
-Appendix 3; or (ii) by U.S. government employees and contract personnel for cybersecurity purposes.
-The Commission will not otherwise disclose any confidential business information in a manner that would reveal the operations of the firm supplying the information.
+The Commission will not include any confidential business information in the report that it sends to the President and the Congress.
+However, all information, including confidential business information, submitted in this investigation may be disclosed to and used: (i) By the Commission, its employees and Offices, and contract personnel (a) for developing or maintaining the records of this or a related proceeding, or (b) in internal investigations, audits, reviews, and evaluations relating to the programs, personnel, and operations of the Commission including under 5 U.S.C.
+Appendix 3; or (ii) by U.S. government employees and contract personnel (a) for cybersecurity purposes or (b) in monitoring user activity on U.S. government classified networks.
+The Commission will not otherwise disclose any confidential business information in a way that would reveal the operations of the firm supplying the information.

-Summaries of Written Submissions: The Commission intends to publish summaries of the positions of interested persons.
-Persons wishing to have a summary of their position included in the report should include a summary with their written submission.
-The summary may not exceed 500 words, should be in MSWord format or a format that can be easily converted to MSWord, and should not include any confidential business information.
+Summaries of Written Submissions: Persons wishing to have a summary of their position included in the report should include a summary with their written submission and should mark the summary as having been provided for that purpose.
+The summary should be clearly marked as “summary for inclusion in the report” at the top of the page.
+The summary may not exceed 500 words, should be in MS Word format or a format that can be easily converted to MS Word, and should not include any confidential business information.
 The summary will be published as provided if it meets these requirements and is germane to the subject matter of the investigation.
-The Commission will identify the name of the organization furnishing the summary and will include a link to the Commission's Electronic Document Information System (EDIS) where the full written submission can be found.
+The Commission will list the name of the organization furnishing the summary and will include a link to the Commission's Electronic Document Information System (EDIS) where the full written submission can be found.